vatsalnanawati/UC_Davis_MSBA_Vatsal/README.md

 <h3>My name is Vatsal and I'm currently a Master of Science in Business Analytics candidate at UC Davis.  <br><br> Being a analytics professional with over 2 years of experience in leading and collaborating with business-driven teams. <br>Proven expertise in designing and implementing automation techniques and risk management solutions, driving enhanced fraud detection and operational efficiency within telecom and financial sectors.</h3>

-<h3 align="left"> Analytics Projects:
+<h2 align="left"> Analytics Projects: </h2>
-  COVID-19 X-ray Detection with PyTorch (Jan 2020): Used a ResNet-18 model to classify a dataset of around 3000 Chest X-Ray scans into 3 classes: Normal, Viral Pneumonia & COVID-19 for COVID-19 detection.
+<h3 aligh="left">COVID-19 X-ray Detection with PyTorch (Jan 2020): Used a ResNet-18 model to classify a dataset of around 3000 Chest X-Ray scans into 3 classes: Normal, Viral Pneumonia & COVID-19 for COVID-19 detection.</h3>
 </h3>

 <h3 aligh="left"> Cough Detection with TinyML on Arduino (March 2021): Utilized machine learning (K-Nearest Neighbors (KNN)) on an Arduino Nano BLE Sense for real-time audio analysis to identify the occurrence of coughing </h3>